fukata/network-latest-posts/readme.txt

 * cat = this parameter allows you to display posts by one or more categories (separated by commas) (null by default)
 * tag = this parameter allows you to display posts by one or more tags (separated by commas) (null by default)
 * paginate = this parameter allows you to paginate the results, it will use the number parameter as the number of results to display by page
+* excerpt_length = this parameter allows you to limit the length of the excerpt string, for example: set it to 200 to display 200 characters (null by default)
+* display_root: allows you to display the posts published in the main blog (root) possible values: true or false (false by default)

 == Changelog ==

+= 2.0.3 =
+* Excerpt Length proposed by Tim (trailsherpa.com)
+* It's possible now to display the posts published in the main blog (network root) using the display_root parameter

 = 2.0.2 =
 * Bug fix: When using only one category only one article from each blog was displayed.
 Now it displays the number specified with the `number`